eudyptesiv/eudyptesiv/README.md

 <br> <p align="center"> ![Sundowner Phase 2 segway(1)](https://github.com/user-attachments/assets/c49d80a7-b57d-4f6a-b072-fa5dc6794302)
  <br> <p align="center"> **$${\color{lightpink}hai \space my \space name \space is \space alex!!}$$**
-<br> <p align="center"> unironically just wander around and watch specimen on this joyful game , 50/50 chance of me being offtabed. leave a whisper（￣︶￣）
+<br> <p align="center"> i wander around with friends and interact with randoms, 50/50 chance of me being offtabed. leave a whisper if i am..!! i'm always up to talk（￣︶￣）
 <br> <p align="center"> ୨ৎ─⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘─୨ৎ
 <br> <p align="center">  would more than love interactions boops and smooches
 <br> <p align="center"> yes i am a bara enjoyer and a fudanshi .. no i'm not a fetishizer .. before u assume no i won't be weird about it around you !